tkister/Deno-GitHub-Requests/README.md

 ## Usage Example

 This Module is capable of Accessing public and also private repositories.
-If you want to access a private Repository it is nessesarcy to add an ".env"-file in the Project in which the following line is included.
+GitHub requires to identify each Request, for this reason you need to add your personal Token in the Enviorment-File like the following example shows:
 ```env
 GitHubToken = ""
 ```